Chin-Sun/Chin-sun.github.io/_personal/2021-05-30-starting-new-personal-blog.md

 * Handcrafts
 * Shopping
 * Gym
-* Try amazing-smelling scented candle and perfume
+* Try some amazing-smelling scented candles or perfumes
 * Technical home projects...such as website, electronics, smart home
 * Non-technical home projects like organization